in

 Now if you feel confident about having Barndominium as your next home, you will want to know the house and kit prices for the same.
 Interested?
 Have a look!

-After all who doesn’t want to design their dream home.
-And with the availability of these prefab modular house kits – it’s all possible!
+After all, who doesn’t want to design their dream home?
+And with the availability of these prefab modular house kits – all designed by skilled architects with an eye for modern architecture – it’s all possible!

-You could further customize this style by adding on any desirable material you have been yearning for, overhangs, porches, and even mezzanine floors.
-A readily available guide and brochures will help you put up your home and voila!
+You could further customize this style by adding on any desirable material you have been yearning for, overhangs, wrap-around porches, and even mezzanine floors.
+Readily available guides and brochures created by experienced architects will help you put up your home, and voila!
 You have your Barndominium home ready.

 Also including high-quality finish and slab, these homes are expected to cost $70 per square foot for a 5,000 square foot Barndominium.

-You have an option of building from scratch or buying a prefabricated kit – out of which the latter save you up to 50% of the total costs.
+You have an option of building from scratch, hiring an architect and designing a custom home, or buying a prefabricated kit – out of which the latter saves you up to 50% of the total costs.

 Depending on your location, specifications, and square footage plans, the average Barndominium kit might cost between $5,000 to $70,000.
 Moreover, if you prefer a covered porch, overhangs, or larger and customized windows, it might cost more.